The Indian Exporter's

 Collect Source Data

-Gather invoices for electricity, natural gas, raw materials (precursors), and production logs.
+Gather invoices for electricity, natural gas, raw materials (precursors), and production logs from your factory floor.
+Structuring this raw data is critical.

 Calculate Embedded Emissions

-Separately calculate Direct (Scope 1) and Indirect (Scope 2) emissions per tonne of product.
+Separately calculate Direct (Scope 1) and Indirect (Scope 2) emissions per tonne of product using intricate, India-specific heat and grid emission factors.

 Generate XML Communication

-Format the data into the specialized CBAM XML format required by the Transitional Registry.
+Format your calculated emission data into the highly specialized CBAM XML format required by the European Commission Transitional Registry.

 Frequently Asked Questions